Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 Organic - GMO Free

 Not GMO Free

-If you ask other parents for the best formula for breastfed babies, then Earth’s Best Organic Formula is very likely going to be the first recommendation.
+If you ask other parents for the best-rated formula, then Earth’s Best Organic Formula is very likely going to be the first recommendation.
 The formula is designed with inspiration taken from breast milk and for women whose milk production declines with time, this is a perfect substitute.